BYD Song Pro: Markets

 The Song Pro has been exported to left-hand drive countries since 2024, adopting the 2023 facelift styling.

+Argentina

+The Song Pro DM-i was launched in Argentina on 8 October 2025 as part of BYD's entry to the Argentinian market.
+It is available with two variants: GL (12.9 kWh) and GS (18.3 kWh).

+Australia

+The Sealion 5 DM-i was launched in Australia on 15 December 2025, with two variants available: Essential (12.9 kWh) and Premium (18.3 kWh).
+At the time of its introduction, the Sealion 5 DM-i was the cheapest plug-in hybrid vehicle (PHEV) on sale in Australia.

 Brazil

 The Song Pro DM-i went on sale in Brazil in July 2024, as a cheaper alternative to the Song Plus.
 It is available in two trim levels, the GL with a 12.9 kWh battery and GS with a 18.3 kWh battery.
 The model will be locally assembled in 2025 as the first Brazilian-made BYD, and will be equipped with a flex-fuel engine capable of using petrol and ethanol.

 Cambodia

-The BYD Sealion 5, the Cambodian-market version of the BYD Song Pro DM-i, officially launched in 2025.
+The Sealion 5, the Cambodian-market version of the BYD Song Pro DM-i, officially launched in 2025.
 Pre-orders for the vehicle began in February, with a formal market introduction in March.
-It combines a 1.5L gasoline engine with an electric motor, offering a pure-electric driving range of approximately 71 km on a full charge, according to local user reviews.
-The Sealion 5 is available in Cambodia in multiple trims, such as the "Dynamic" model priced around $25,800 and a "Premium" model for approximately $29,800.
+It combines a 1.5L petrol engine with an electric motor, offering a pure-electric driving range of approximately 71 km on a full charge, according to local user reviews.
+The Sealion 5 is available in Cambodia in multiple trims, such as the "Dynamic" model and a "Premium" model.